rwth-iat/aas-specs-antora/README.md

     - Go to action [Publish Website](https://github.com/admin-shell-io/aas-specs-antora/actions/workflows/publish.yml)
     - Trigger the action by clicking on "Run Workflow" in the right corner

-## PDF Versions of the Documentation Sources
-The automatic generation and deployment system also generates pdf versions of all sources.
-These are generated alongside the website at the same time.
-For the time being, you can access them in the website using the button.

 ## Contribution Guidelines
 Contributors should test changes locally before pushing to remote repositories to maintain the integrity of the documentation.
 If local testing is not feasible, or if you require assistance, please [open an issue](https://github.com/admin-shell-io/aas-specs-antora/issues) for detailed guidance or to request manual build privileges.
 While direct testing on the live website is possible, it's discouraged due to potential complications.
 The site is also automatically updated several times a day, allowing for a natural review of changes.

 ## Usage
 If you wish the set up this environment locally to generate the collective documentation or edit the due process to alter the results in the direction of your needs and desires, this section covers the steps and requirements in the process and aims to guide you broadly to ease the procedure.
 If you require more assistance or proper documentation along the way, you should make use of the official [Antora documentation](https://docs.antora.org/antora/latest/).

 ### Prerequisites
 Before proceeding, you are required to have the latest [Node.js LTS release](https://nodejs.org/en/download) installed on your Linux, Windows, or macOS machine.
 You can then follow the steps [here](https://docs.antora.org/antora/latest/install/install-antora/) to install Antora and set it up.

 ### Building Locally